Whether it’s the sky-high prices or undeniable lore, the world of Rolex

 - Rolex has strict standards when it comes to raw materials.
 Today, Rolex uses a 904L stainless steel, their proprietary Oystersteel, which is rust-resistant and shinier than the more abundant 316L stainless steel that many luxury brands use.

 watchesare certified Chronometers.
+Today, all modern Rolexes are.
 The Contrôle Officiel Suisse des Chronomètres, subject each Rolex watchto 15 days of testing for resilience and movement-accuracy in different conditions including temperature and air pressure.